Should you wish to make a complaint, please follow the stages below:

 For the avoidance of any doubt, a complaint may include a complaint about our bill.
 Depending on the type of matter we are handling for you, you may also have the right to object to the bill by applying to the Court for an assessment of the bill under Part III of the Solicitors Act 1974.
 Please note that if all or part of a bill remains unpaid we are entitled to claim interest upon that proportion that is unpaid.

 Raising your complaint with the Legal Ombudsman

-Once Resolve completes their investigations, you still have the opportunity to raise your concerns with the Legal Ombudsman, if you are dissatisfied with the outcome.
+Once we complete our investigations, you still have the opportunity to raise your concerns with the Legal Ombudsman, if you are dissatisfied with the outcome.

 This is part of our internal complaints procedure which you are required to utilise before referring any matters to the Legal Ombudsman.
 Please note that the Legal Ombudsman will also take into account how this firm has handled your complaints as part of their investigation.

 If you have any concerns about any misconduct or breach of the SRA Code of Conduct by our firm such as taking or losing your money, dishonesty or discrimination, you can also report the matter to our regulatory body, the Solicitors Regulation Authority.